agencyenterprise/projects-overview-contentstack/README.md

 This is not meant to be a real, ready for production application, but just a quick implementation using the Contentstack trial to play around with some features.
 As you can hopefully tell, much of the content is made up.

-There is a header, a few reusable content types, a dashboard widget that prototypes some info that might be useful internally, a webhook that updates the heroku app when there are published changes, and a custom youtube video field extension (see video in [greenpeace project](https://projects-overview-contentstack.herokuapp.com/project/save-the-sharks)).
+There is a header, a few reusable content types, a dashboard widget that pulls some info from pivotal tracker about projects, a webhook that updates the heroku app when there are published changes, and a custom youtube video field extension (see video in [greenpeace project](https://projects-overview-contentstack.herokuapp.com/project/save-the-sharks)).

 You can see it [here](https://projects-overview-contentstack.herokuapp.com/) or see below for local set up instructions.